Skip to Content

 They know what they do and they do it well.
 I ended up with a sugary espresso – the way they do it there – a mango juice and a Cubano sandwich.
 Possibly the only time I’ve ever managed to have one of everything on the menu.
 For both of us this came to just 7 CUC.

 This was an amazing find in Cienfuegos.
-We didn’t warm to the city straight away, but after a trip here for cocktails, and a other one the next day for dinner we soon did.
+We didn’t warm to the city straight away, but after a trip here for cocktails, and another one the next day for dinner we soon did.
 I made a bad food choice here: breaded fish for starters and then breaded prawns for main.
 I was too breaded out and not sure what I was thinking.
-What I did eat though was incredible, the whole experience was amazing – so good in fact I’m writing a post about it.
-Oh god I’ve just remembered the potatoes.
-Smooth as you like.
-Nom nom.

 Amazing restaurant in Trinidad in Cuba